 Great for a group excursion or family day out, Kalimba Reptile Park is a popular attraction offering lots of 'scaly' sites and activities including fishing.
 Nestling in the lush basin of the Ngwerere stream, this is one of the best tourist destinations in Lusaka that offers a fun filled day out for locals as well as international visitors.
 The reptile park is an extension of Kalimba Farms which specialises primarily in crocodile farming, but also produces top quality free range Pekin ducks and fish.
-Due to COVID-19, the closing time on weekends has been changed to 17:00 until they have a better understanding of the “new normal”.

 At Kalimba Reptile Park you'll experience giant Nile crocodiles, as well as indigenous snakes, tortoises and other reptiles.
 It's also one of the few places left in the world where you can see the rare and shy African slender-snouted crocodile.
 There are also plenty of other activities to fill your time, or to entertain the kids if you'd rather relax by the pool.